What The Menendez Brothers' Life In Prison Is Really Like

 Erik turned to religion at the beginning of his prison sentence

 The harsh conditions of prison can lead imprisoned people toward a stronger devotion to their faith, which was the case for Erik Menendez early on.
-In the interview with People, Erik spoke about his activities at that time, saying, "I write and read about spirituality, about life."
+In an interview with People, Erik spoke about his activities at that time, saying, "I write and read about spirituality, about life."
 He also added, "I want to be productive, to find some meaning in helping others."
 Additionally, Erik emphasized his desire to seek mercy through God.
 He focused on ways to promote good behavior among his fellow prisoners, and his lawyer, Chris Pixley, confirmed that Erik responded to hundreds of letters from victims of abuse to give his support.

 Advertisement